joggienl/itslanguage-docs/docs/api/recognitions.md

 ## Create a choice recognition

 Submit an audio fragment for recognition.
-The recognition is created for the current authenticated student.
+The recognition is created for the current authenticated user.

 ### URL